Harajuku Architecture: 10 Great Buildings

 Designed by Herzog & de Meuron

-Miu Miu is a sister brand of Prada which is over the road.
-Both were built by the same architectural firm.
+Miu Miu is a sister brand of Prada across the road.
+Herzog and de Meuron built both.
 The building is different from many in the area.

-Herzog & de Meuron didn’t want to build another glass tower.
-They made it see-through so that you can see into the interior from all sides.
-It’s an interesting design.
+The architects didn’t want another glass tower.
+They made this one see-through.
+The interior is visible from all sides.
+It’s interesting.
 Aoyama Cemetery is nearby too!

 Dior Omotesando